AruniMishra/aws/awsTutorial/AWS.md

       - Asymmetric KMS keys
       - KMS keys in custom key stores (backed by AWS CloudHSM clusters)
       - KMS keys that have imported key material

+- An error occurred (AccessDenied) when calling the PutObject operation: Access Denied"

+      Add permission to the kms:GenerateDataKey action.
+This permission is required for buckets that use default encryption with a custom AWS KMS key.

 # ECS